cryptpad/documentation/user_guide/drive.rst

    the avatar).
 2. Use the arrows |fast-backward| |step-backward| to step through the history.
-3. Restore the current step with , or exit the history wihtout restoring with |window-close|.
+3. Restore the current step with , or exit the history without restoring with |window-close|.

 To save storage space the CryptDrive history can be deleted in the :ref:`user settings <user_settings_cryptDrive>`.